 Now, tour-goers get a multi-postcard set of some of the most iconic of McDarrah's images and see the exact same places today, including the townhouse on West 11th St. blown up by the Weather Underground, Electric Lady studios, the Stonewall Inn, Christopher Park, Judson Church and Washington Square Park.
 Plus inside stories from licensed guides, all New York City natives.

-Other tours in the series include The Beats, The Artists World and The East Village.
+Other tours in the Save the Village series include The Beats and Bob Dylan, Stonewall, The Artists World and The East Village.